Legal experts say pulling Jimmy Kimmel from air may amount to illegal 'jawboning'

 FCC Chairman Brendan Carr, who in 2020 called political satire one of "the oldest and most important forms of free speech," wrote on X on Thursday that broadcast stations have "long retained the right to not air national programs that they believe are inconsistent with the public interest, including their local communities' values."

-Gigi Sohn, a former senior advisor to the FCC under President Obama, wrote on X that Kimmel's suspension is the result of decades of media consolidation, where financial determinations can override concerns about free speech.
+Gigi Sohn, a former senior advisor to the FCC under President Obama, said Kimmel's suspension is the result of decades of media consolidation, where financial determinations can override concerns about free speech.

 "When control of media and tech are in the hands of a handful of companies, it becomes easier for authoritarian leaders to control them," Sohn wrote.